zibhub/GNDMS/installation-guide/index.md

 - You must own a valid gird certificate,
 - have access to a grid-ftp-server, which accepts your certificate and offers write permission,
-- and of curse a running globus container providing the GNDMS-services, with at least on subspace and file-transfer enabled.
+- and of course a running globus container providing the GNDMS-services, with at least on subspace and file-transfer enabled.

 ### About

-The test client simulates a standard GNDMS-use-case, it creates as target slice, copies some file into the slice.
-Then it copies the files from the slice to some target directory and destroys the slice.
+The test client simulates a standard GNDMS-use-case, it creates as target slice, copies some files into the slice.
+Then it copies the files back from the slice to some target directory and destroys the slice.

 ### Setup

 For the scenario the following setup is required.
-On your grid-ftp space create a directory, and add some file, e.g. using the following base command-line:
+On your grid-ftp space create a directory and add some files, e.g. using the following bash command-line:

 {% highlight bash %}